djangsters/redis-tasks/docs/source/index.rst

     $ pip install redis-tasks

+.. note:: ``redis-tasks`` only runs on python versions 3.6 and above.

 You have to either set the :envvar:`RT_SETTINGS_MODULE` or manually call `settings.configure()` passing in a python settings module before you can use redis-tasks in your code.